MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/ni-pcivirt-ioctl_sriov_detach.md

 If the driver is currently waiting it should stop waiting and continue processing Plug and Play IRPs.

 In this example handling of the IOCTL_SRIOV_DETACH request, the PF driver maintains PnP states in its device context.
-The deviceContext-&gt;PnpRebalancing is set to TRUE, when the driver receives <a href="https://msdn.microsoft.com/library/windows/hardware/ff551725">IRP_MN_QUERY_STOP_DEVICE</a> and set to FALSE when it receives IRP_MN_START_DEVICE.
+The deviceContext->PnpRebalancing is set to TRUE, when the driver receives <a href="https://msdn.microsoft.com/library/windows/hardware/ff551725">IRP_MN_QUERY_STOP_DEVICE</a> and set to FALSE when it receives IRP_MN_START_DEVICE.

 <div class="code"><span codelanguage="ManagedCPlusPlus"><table>
 <tr>